 But what happens when they get more attention than they bargained for and they decide to close up shop?

 If you paid by credit card, which puts you at risk (see point #3 above), then you can try to charge back the purchase.
 If you paid by Bitcoin or some other secure method of payment, don’t hold your breath on getting a refund.

 These services were on shaky legal ground to begin with, which means you have absolutely no recourse when things go wrong.

 You see, there’s something called the Clean Hands Doctrine, which basically says that if you’re engaging in illegal activity, you can’t reasonably expect someone to act within the bounds of the law.
-Basically, if you tried to sue someone who steals the money you paid them to get illegal access to premium channels and PPV events, then your case will be thrown out of court.
+Basically, if you tried to sue someone who stole the money you paid them to get illegal access to premium channels and PPV events, then your case would be thrown out of court.

 Why Should You Care?

 If you do decide to go with a paid Kodi addon or IPTV subscription, go with a month-to-month plan using a secure method of payment like Bitcoin.
 That way, it will limit your exposure if they decide to go belly-up.

 5. All Those SD Streams Are Going To Look Like Crap

 You bought a 4K TV, right?
 If not, you’ve at least got a 1080p HD TV.